 I originally wrote Astrid and Apollo as siblings with Apollo being a year older.
 When they evolved into twins, it worked out, especially with the art because I think they look adorably alike.
 Eliana is based on the youngest child in many families I know.
 I think the dynamics work well because, as the baby in the family, she often acts as the comic relief, and sometimes she helps drive the plot forward.

 The illustrator on this series, Dara Lashia Lee, is also Hmong American.
 Was it important to you and your publisher to have a Hmong illustrator?

-I am fortunate that my publisher prefers to work with Own Voices illustrators for their many Own Voices projects.
+I am fortunate that my publisher prefers to work with illustrators who share culture and experiences with authors for their projects.
 It’s really important that details like Hmong food and clothing can be drawn accurately.
 Diverse representation can’t work if it’s not accurate.
 Additionally, I’m happy that my books created an opportunity for a Hmong artist to work on a Hmong-related project.

 Astrid and Apollo have four books published at once, with their adventures camping, fishing, celebrating soccer, and enjoying the Hmong New Year.
 Is there anything you can tell us about upcoming books and some of the adventures you hope to see these two go on as the series continues?

 The next books in the series will publish Fall 2021 and will show Astrid and Apollo celebrating their birthdays and spending time with their grandmother at the farmers market, among other things.
 I hope readers will follow along and get to know and love these characters.
 I sure do!

 Are there any authors, kidlit or otherwise, whose work inspires you?
 What books did you grow up reading?
 Did you have a favorite chapter book series as a kid?